hpcsc/jekyll-material-bliss/src/_posts/2018-06-13-terraform-pipeline.markdown

 }
 ```

-This definition uses a few security groups defined in `modules/nginx/security-group.tf` that allow incoming port 80, 22, any outgoing connection.
-It also uses Terraform data source to dynamically look up AMI created by Packer in previous stage.
+This definition uses a few security groups defined in `modules/nginx/security-group.tf` that allow incoming connection to ports 80, 22, and allow any outgoing connection.
+It also uses Terraform data source to dynamically look up the AMI created by Packer in previous stage.
 This is definition of the data source:

 ```
 data "aws_ami" "nginx_ami" {